-It turned out that socket is covered with a thermal paste of some sort.
-I’ve quickly desoldered it and put a new socket.
+It turned out that the socket is covered with a thermal paste of some sort.
+I quickly desoldered it and put it in a new socket.

-Unfortunately no progress 🙁 … still black screen.
+Unfortunately, no progress 🙁 … still a black screen.

 By the way, this is how I power up an AMY while disassembled … with pliers 🙂

-The solution didn’t come so next thing on a checklist was 40009 – an EPROM.
+The solution didn’t come so the next thing on a checklist was 40009 – an EPROM.

-A few minutes later I had brand new socket soldered on the board
+A few minutes later I had a brand new socket soldered on the board

 Still no luck … 🙁